bizz84/SwiftyStoreKit/ISSUE_TEMPLATE.md

 ℹ Please replace this with the version of SwiftyStoreKit you're using.

 ## Report

+### Issue summary
-ℹ Please replace this with the reproduction steps for your issue.
+ℹ Please replace this with an explanation of the issue, including reproduction steps.

+### What did you expect to happen
+ℹ Please replace this with what you expected to happen.

+### What happened instead
+ℹ Please replace this with what happened instead.